-The island of Jejudo figures significantly in terms of the preservation of biodiversity.
-Almost half of all vascular plants found in Korea and about 200 endemic plant species are found on the island, together with half of Korea’s endangered and protected wild species.
-High on the summit of Mt.
-Hallasan live polar plant species that advanced southwards during the Ice Age, while numerous indigenous species and endangered species inhabit the lower altitudes.
-Without a doubt, Mt.
-Hallasan is a rich ecological treasure trove, with 1565 species of plants and 1,179 species of animals and flora can be observed.
+The island of Jeju-do figures significantly in terms of the preservation of biodiversity.
+Almost half of all the vascular plants found in Korea and about 200 endemic plant species are found on the island, together with half of Korea’s endangered and protected wild species.
+High on the summit of Hallasan Mountain live polar plant species that advanced southward during the Ice Age, while numerous indigenous species and endangered species inhabit the lower altitudes.
+Without a doubt, Hallasan Mountain is a rich ecological treasure trove, where some thousands of species of animals and flora can be observed.

 On June 27, 2007, UNESCO’s World Heritage Committee listed Jeju Volcanic Island and Lava Tubes as a World Natural Heritage in view of the site’s parasitic volcano and lava tubes, as well as for its outstanding geological features and special properties as a habitat for a variety of rare and endangered species.
-Jeju Volcanic Island and Lava Tubes largely comprises of three sites: the main natural reservatory site of Hallasan National Park, Seongsan Ilchulbong Peak, and the Geomunoreum Lava Tube System.
-The lava tube system includes Geomunoreum, a parasitic cone, and the five lava caves of Bengdwigul, Manjanggul, Gimnyeonggul, Yongcheondonggul, and Dangcheomuldonggul.
+Jeju Volcanic Island and Lava Tubes is largely comprised of three sites: the main natural reservatory site of Hallasan National Park, Seongsan Ilchulbong Peak, and the Geomun Oreum lava tube system.
+The lava tube system includes dozens of oreum, or a parasitic cone in English, and the five lava caves of Bengdwigul, Manjanggul, Gimnyeonggul, Yongcheondonggul, and Dangcheomuldonggul caves.

 Photo: Hallasan Mountain (left) / Baengnokdam Lake (right)

 (Photo courtesy of Cultural Heritage Administration of Korea)